Baby rabbits and diet

 Weaning occurs at around 6-8 weeks old as their digestive system adapts from liquids to solids.

 As with all young animals, baby bunnies will be very sensitive to change.
-Their stomachs like consistency, so it’s a good idea to keep them on the same food they have been used to and make any changes gradually.
+Their stomachs like consistency, so if you are adopting a young bunny it is important to keep their feed the same, if you want to change the hay used then you need to do this slowly and gradually,

 Once your rabbit is an adult, it will eat mainly hay (like our Timothy Hay or Meadow Hay) with additional good treats like green leaves and vegetables for variety and extra goodness.
 We have a selection of forage, dried fruit and veg and treats to offer your bun to help with bonding as well as a balanced diet.